ppy/osu-wiki/news/2018-05-16-performance-updates.md

 - This aim reduction is linear based on the approach rate of the map.
 Higher AR means a smaller aim bonus than lower AR for the same pattern.
 - The speed bonus for the Hidden mod has been increased.
 Streams are calculated under the speed category, and now more spaced streams have been buffed slightly.
 - This is NOT an absolute nerf to Hidden as a whole, it is the beginning of a rework in how the mod affects the formula as a whole.
-- Playing a map with Hidden will still award more points than not using it with the same accuracy.
+- Given equal accuracy, a map played with Hidden will still award more PP than not.

 ## osu!mania